grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 1. Can we use the same factory as for commands?
 2. Do we need a factory at all?

 The answer to the first one is: it depends on what the `ReservationInProgress` is coupled to.
-In the case of train reservation, it is just creating a DTO to be returned to the client.
-In such case, it does not need any knowledge of the framework that is being used to run the application.
+In the case of a train reservation, it is just creating a DTO to be returned to the client.
+In such a case, it does not need any knowledge of the framework that is being used to run the application.
 This lack of coupling to the framework would allow me to place creating `ReservationInProgress` in the same factory.
 However, if this class needed to decide e.g. HTTP status codes or create responses required by a specific framework or in a specified format (e.g. JSON or XML), then I would opt, as I did, for separating it from the command factory.
-This is because command factory belongs to the world of application logic and I want my application logic to be independent of the framework I use.
+This is because the command factory belongs to the world of application logic and I want my application logic to be independent of the framework I use.

 The answer to the second one is: it depends whether you care about specifying the controller behavior on the unit level.
 If yes, then it may handy to have a factory just to control the creation of `ReservationInProgress`.
 If you don't want to (e.g. you drive this logic with higher-level Statements, which we will talk about in one of the next parts), then you can decide to just create the object inside the controller method.

-TODO: outside-in + maybe some drawing interface discovery
-TODO: read chapter on interface discovery

 ## Sources of abstractions